 With heroin and opioid addictions on the rise, many people suffering from drug addiction refuse treatment for a variety of surprising, yet common reasons.
-The specialists at Brightside Clinic make it their mission to offer caring and comprehensive addiction treatment to anyone battling the disease of drug dependence.
+The specialists at Brightside make it their mission to offer caring and comprehensive addiction treatment to anyone battling the disease of drug dependence.

 1. Not Ready to Quit

 Many individuals dealing with heroin or opioid addiction simply are not ready to quit.
 It could potentially be years before they are ready to stop using the substances they are addicted to.
 No amount of pressure or intervention attempts will spur them into treatment.
-They have to be ready, willing, and able to seek treatment on their own terms.
+They must be ready, willing, and able to seek treatment on their own terms.

-2. Shame & Weakness
+2. Shame

 Some people struggling with addiction feel shame because they see their addiction as a personal weakness.
 Often, pride prevents people from seeking the help they need.
 Sometimes, people also feel bad about admitting they are struggling with drug addiction for fear of appearing weak to their families and loved ones.